Etown-CS170/AI-2-Print/README.md

-# AI- 2 - Print Phillip Goldberg
+# AI- 2 - Print

+Author: Phillip G.

 AI- 2 - Print would be a Text to File program that will generate a STL model which can be used to generate GCode that then can be used to 3D print the generated model.